developer-choi/react-query-bug-report-1/README.md

 4. Click the "More" button at the bottom (at least once)
 5. Click the "Move next page" link at the top
 6. Go back to the previous page after **3** seconds
-7. You should see that GET /api is not called
+7. You should still see cached data (the cache has not been deleted).

 ### How to reproduce expected behavior - [Video](https://youtu.be/Jhy26BoDFKc)
 1. Run this command "git reset f7455004 --hard"